This chapter describes the deployment models for Cisco Unified Intelligence Center. Each

 One or two Unified Intelligence Center reporting (member) nodes in a cluster

-Realtime and historical Unified CCE data source or sources
+Real-time and historical data source or sources

 Optionally, other data sources